bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: lambda-bound variables in inferred templates are not looked up as imported globals, and tests cover that behavior.

-Status: implemented for lowered `Hs::LambdaExp` binders used by rule-template inference.
+Status: implemented by making rule-template lowering produce located Haskell applications directly and by moving inference name resolution, including lambda locals, into the shared lowering path.
+The old second-pass inference conversion has been removed.

 ### 6. Move Synthetic Inference Modules Into The Context Abstraction